This page provides you with all the IELTS information you need to know about the exam. These IELTS Faqs are all commonly asked questions.

 It is the same situation if you miss one module, for example the speaking because it is on another day.
 You would need medical proof of hospital admission.
 If you can't, then you would get no grade for the module you missed, and you would need to sit the whole test again in order to get a band for each module.

-The IELTS exams dates are fixed on certain days throughout the year.
+The IELTS exams dates for the paper-based test are fixed on certain days throughout the year.
 The IELTS exam dates for the current year can be checked here:

 End of IELTS Information